atpar/claims-token/README.md

 require: ERC-20 (#20), ERC-223 (#223)

 ## Simple Summary
-A standard for a token that represents claims on future cash flow of an asset.
-The standard can distribute regular or irregular recurring payments among token holders efficiently.
-The token holders are seen as fractional owners of future cash flow.
-The standard is designed as an extension to ERC20-based token contracts.
+A standard for a token that represents claims on future cash flow of an asset such as dividends, loan repayments, fee or revenue shares among large numbers of token holders.
-It provides an interface to deposit funds to be distributed, to get information about available funds and to withdraw funds a token holder is entitled to.

 ## Abstract
 This standard proposes an efficient solution for distributing recurring payments such as dividends, loan repayments, fee or revenue shares among large numbers of token holders.
+The token holders are seen as fractional owners of future cash flow.
 The payments can be in Ether or ERC20 tokens and are stored in the token's "fund".
 Holders of a claims token can transfer their tokens at any time and can still be sure that their past claims to the cash flow of the token will be honored.
+The interface provides methods to deposit funds to be distributed, to get information about available funds and to withdraw funds a token holder is entitled to.

-The standard can handle funds in Ether or in ERC223 compatible tokens.
+This standard can handle funds in Ether or in ERC223 compatible tokens.

 This standard is backwards compatible with ERC20 (#20) and can easily be extended to be compatible with ERC-1400 (#1411) security token standards.